China Media Group: History

-On 21 March 2018, the Government of the People's Republic of China announced that China Central Television, China National Radio, and China Radio International was officially renamed to become China Media Group, after the first session of the 13th National People's Congress.
+On 21 March 2018, it was announced that China Central Television, China National Radio, and China Radio International were to be unified to become the China Media Group as part of the deepening the reform of the Party and state institutions.
 That same day, Shen Haixiong, was officially named President of China Media Group.

-During the 2018 party and government reform in China, CMG was created to serve as a unified holding company of the People's Republic's national and international radio and television broadcasting services.
+The CMG was created to serve as a unified holding company of the People's Republic's national and international radio and television broadcasting services.

 In 2020, several of CMG's assets, particularly China Global Television Network and China Radio International, were designated as foreign missions by the United States Department of State.

+In 2023, the International Olympic Committee (IOC) reinforced its partnership with CMG for continued cooperation through the 2032 Summer Olympics.

+Broadcast scope

+China Global Television Network and China Radio International broadcast in more than 40 languages.

+Content

+China Media Group is under the direct control of the Central Propaganda Department of the Chinese Communist Party.